52147/Computer-language-theory/README.md

 - But any set for which an enumeration procedure exists is countable because the enumeration gives the required sequence.
 - Strictly speaking, **an enumeration procedure cannot be called an algorithm since it will not terminate when S is infinite.**
 - Nevertheless, it can be considered a meaningful process, because it produces well-defined and predictable results.

+### 5.3 Context-Free grammars and programming languages
+- One of the most important uses of the theory of formal languages is in the definition of programming languages and
+- in the construction of interpreters and compilers for them.
+- The basic problem here is to define a programming language precisely and to use this definition as the starting point for the writing of efficient and reliable translation programs.
+- Both regular and context-free language are important in achieving this.
+-  regular language & context-free language:
+     - regular languages are used in the recognition of certain simple patterns that occur in programmong languages,
+     - but as we need context-free languages to model more complicated aspects.
+-

+## Chapter 7 Pushdown Automata

+- The description of context-freee languages by means of context-free grammars is convenient,
+- as illustrated by the use of BNF in programming language definition.